Cane Beds, Arizona: History

-Until the 20th century, the land was occupied by Southern Paiute people; it is seen within Paiute territory on maps from 1934, which had receded north and was completely absent in Arizona by 1986.
+Until the 20th century, the land was occupied by Southern Paiute people; it is seen within the Paiute territory on maps from 1934, which had receded north and was completely absent in Arizona by 1986.
 There are Paiute, Archaic, and Anasazi sites in the area.

 As the Arizona Strip was largely ignored by the government, the Cane Beds land was first explored by settlers during early pioneering expeditions of Mormons in northern Arizona, by John D. Lee, J. C. L. (John Calvin Lazelle) Smith, and Jesse Pierce Steele in June 1852.
 In 1858, a similar expedition also landed the pioneers in Cane Beds.
 Lee's party may have known Cane Beds as "Virgin Bottoms", being a valley near the Virgin River.
 The town was established in 1868 and was fully settled by Mormons by 1876, shortly before the first Mormon temple in Utah was finished.
 It lay along the trail from Lees Ferry to the new temple, traversed by Mormon settlers.
 The post office was established on June 15, 1917, with Cora H. Cox as postmistress.
 Cox was born Cora Haight, and had married into the Cox Mormon family.
 She had moved to Cane Beds with her young family on March 11, 1917.

 A group of the Church of the Firstborn (a form of Mormonism), led by Ross LeBaron Jr., is based in Cane Beds.
 When the nearby Short Creek Community of fundamentalist Mormons broke up following the imprisonment of leader Warren Jeffs, several families moved to Cane Beds; others had been exiled there by Jeffs for not following his doctrine.
 Benjamin Bistline, Short Creek historian, moved to Cane Beds in his later years after renouncing fundamentalism.
 Polygamy persisted in the area in the 20th century due to its isolation, despite the practice being discontinued by the Church of Jesus Christ of Latter-day Saints.
 By 2009, most residents of Cane Beds were non-polygamous, though some still had connections with Colorado City.